Paulsky/magento-2-dymo-labelwriter/README.md

 # Magento 2.* Dymo LabelWriter

-This extension/module/plugin lets you print a label from the order overview in the backend of OpenCart 2.*.
+This extension/module/plugin lets you print a label from the order overview in the backend of Magento 2.*.
 For the extension of OpenCart please see this project: [OpenCart Dymo LabelWriter].

 ![magento-2-order-overview-label](https://user-images.githubusercontent.com/9481318/41775142-09f23708-7623-11e8-831f-ae438841ef1b.png)